Assumptions in Relationships – Are They Wrecking Everything?

 But if you feel you just can’t stop pushing others away and that your tendency to make assumptions is out of control or based on childhood issues, consider seeking support.
 A counsellor or psychotherapist can help you get to the root of why you always make assumptions, and will help you find new ways of behaving that mean you can learn to trust and feel connected to others at last.

 Harley Therapy puts you in touch with some of London’s top counsellors and psychotherapists who work from three central London locations.
 Not in the UK?
-Consider Skype Therapy, now proven as effective as in-person counselling for many issues.
+Consider Online Therapy, now proven as effective as in-person counselling for many issues.

 Have a question about assumptions in relationships or want to share an experience?
 Do so below in our comment box.